learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ## Conclusion

-To make a new Git repository out of a directory &mdash; which we'll only have to do once per project &mdash; use `git init`.
+To make a new Git repository out of a directory — which we'll only have to do once per project — use `git init`.
 Whenever you make a change to a file or create a new file, you can check the status of these changes with `git status`.
 When you're ready to preserve changes, you can add the files (or directories of files) with the `git add <filename or path>` command.